 |NRT Predicted (AUX_PREORB)||90 minutes before ANX||10 m (2D RMS 3-sigma)|

 The timeliness and performance results of the precise orbital products are provided in the Quality Control section.

-Additionally, the GNSS L1B RINEX files for Sentinel-2 are delivered on a daily basis to the PDGS with a latency of 7 days.
-These files contain the decoded GPS observations (pseudorange and carrier phase) following the International GNSS Service (IGS) RINEX ICD.The Sentinel-2 GNSS L1B RINEX data products are made available to the user community through the ESA Copernicus Open Access Hub.
+Additionally, the GNSS L1B RINEX files for SENTINEL-2 are delivered on a daily basis to the PDGS with a latency of 7 days.
+These files contain the decoded GPS observations (pseudorange and carrier phase) following the International GNSS Service (IGS) RINEX ICD.The SENTINEL-2 GNSS L1B RINEX data products are made available to the user community through the Copernicus Data Space Ecosystem.

 Moreover, performing POD requires making use of the satellite attitude Quaternions files and validating the results obtained against an external reference solution.
 The user community can also find the Quaternions files into the previous link of the ESA Copernicus Open Access Hub.
 At this moment, there are no orbit products delivered to the ESA Copernicus Open Access Hub from the CPOD Service.
 If such products are requested by the user community, it will be addressed the possibility to make them also available

 The following table summarises the latency and availability of all SENTINEL-2 CPOD Service products routinely delivered to the ESA Copernicus Open Access Hub:

 Figure 1: Example of GPS antenna and receiver on-board SENTINEL-1, -2, and -3